bourumir-wyngs/serde-saphyr/README.md

 ```
 There are two variants of the deserialization functions: from_* and from_*_with_options.
 The latter accepts an [Options](https://docs.rs/serde-saphyr/latest/serde_saphyr/options/struct.Options.html)
 object that allows you to configure budget and other aspects of parsing.
 For larger projects that require consistent parsing behavior, we recommend defining a wrapper function so that all option and budget settings are managed in one place (see examples/wrapper_function.rs).

+Tagged enums written as `!!EnumName VARIANT` are also supported, but only for single-level scalar variants.
+YAML itself cannot nest such tagged enums, so use mapping-based representations (`EnumName: RED`) if you need to embed enums within other enums.

 ## Composite keys